-The mission of The Lois E. Rochford Foundation is to improve the quality of life for families, beginning with Brooklyn's Brownsville neighborhood.
+The mission of The Lois E. Rochford Foundation is to improve the quality of life for youth and their families, beginning with Brooklyn's Brownsville neighborhood.

 Vision and Purpose

-To provide services and resources that will empower families to be thrive economically, educationally and relationally.
+To provide services and resources that will empower youth and their families to be thrive economically, educationally and emotionally.